-Make this spicy, creamy Sriracha Aioli, or Sriracha Mayo, from scratch, and you may never go back to store-bought mayo.
+Make this spicy, creamy Sriracha Aioli from scratch, and you may never go back to store-bought condiments.
 Perfect as a dip or a sandwich spread!

 Jump to: